Politics of China: Citizen surveys

 Surveys have shown a high level of the Chinese public's satisfaction with their government.
 These views are generally attributed to the material comforts and security available to large segments of the Chinese populace as well as the government's attentiveness and responsiveness.
 Academic Klára Dubravčíková writes that a majority of the Chinese middle class are satisfied with the CCP and are among those who tend to credit it for the increase of living standards in China since reform and opening up.

 A 2009 study by academic Tony Sachs found that 95.9% of Chinese citizens were relatively satisfied or extremely satisfied with the central government, with the figure dropping to 61.5% for their local governments.
 A study published in The China Quarterly on attitudes from 2003 to 2016 found that people in coastal regions were particularly satisfied with government performance.

 Survey data compiled by academic Bruce Dickson and published in 2016 concludes that approximately 70% of China's population supports the Chinese Dream.

+Using survey experiments from 2018, a 2023 study found that 37 percent supported "removing the term limit for the national leader" in indirect surveys, compared to 59.6% in direct surveys, though it did add that "as the 95% confidence interval crosses 50%, we cannot conclude that only a minority supported the term limit removal".
+It also found that 76.7% trust the central government while 67% trust the local government.
+It concludes that "The lack of evidence for majority support for the term limit removal indicates the Chinese public is not unquestioning or naïve; they are capable of expressing reservations about government, at least indirectly.
+This finding further suggests the relatively high level of trust in the national government is largely genuine".

 According to the World Values Survey covering 2017 to 2020, 95% of Chinese respondents have significant confidence in their government.
 Confidence decreased to 91% in the survey's 2022 edition.

 A 2020 survey by Harvard University found that citizen satisfaction with the government had increased since 2003, also rating China's government as more effective and capable than ever before in the survey's history.
 The survey also showed that trust in government had increased since 2003, particularly following the anti-corruption campaign of Xi Jinping.
 Satisfaction with interactions with local officials had also increased from 47.9% in 2011 to 75.1% by 2016.
 Publishing in 2024, academics Alfred Wu et al. conclude that survey data show that Chinese people in all segments of society tend to trust the government.